wb14123/blog/jekyll/_posts/2023-03-13-Infrastructure-Setup-for-High-Availability.markdown

 ## Compute: Kubernetes

 [Kubernetes](https://kubernetes.io/) is a container orchestration system.
 Think of it as Docker but across machines.
 You define what you want to run in the format of YAML or Json, including how much CPU, memory, and storage to use, then Kubernetes will find a node that fits your needs to run your container.
 It also tries to keep the current system state that meets your definition.
-For example, if there is a node failed and your service's container is on it, Kubernetes will try to find another node to start the container so that the state meets the definition.
+For example, if there is a node failure and your service's container is on it, Kubernetes will try to find another node to start the container so that the state meets the definition.
 So if the service itself doesn't have any state between restarts, you get HA for free using Kubernetes.

 I must have some warnings about using Kubernetes.
 It's a complex project that is used by many big players.
 It's not very easy to set up, maintain or upgrade.
 You need lots of knowledge to make it work.
 It has so many open issues that your particular needs are most likely not prioritized.
 While it's open source so that you can modify the code to meet your use case, and I've had good experience contributing code in the early days, the recent experience is not so good anymore: you may need to attend some discussions to push your change instead of async online discussion.
-That is a lot for a causal contributor.
+That is a lot for a casual contributor.
 So I end up maintaining a custom branch of Kubernetes with the changes I need locally, which is also a lot for average users.

 Even though Kubernetes is heavy, I still think it's a good tool even for small deployments since it's already the industry standard.
 If you want to dedicate the maintenance of the Kubernetes cluster to a third party in the future, you can find lots of providers very easily.
 And you can just migrate your services to a different cluster without much effort since you've already defined the deployment in a language that any Kubernetes cluster can understand.